Cork Premier Junior Football Championship: Group stage

 The 12 teams are divided into three groups of four.
 Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top two teams in each group qualify for the knockout stage.

 Knockout stage

 Quarter-finals: Two lone quarter-finals featuring the four lowest-placed qualifying teams from the group stage.
 Two teams qualify for the next round.

 Semi-finals: The two quarter-final winners and the top two highest-placed qualifying teams from the group stage contest this round.
 The two winners from these games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

 Promotion and relegation

 At the end of the championship, the winning team is automatically promoted to the Cork Intermediate A Championship for the following season.
-The two worst-ranked teams from the group stage take part in a playoff, with the losing team being relegated to their divisional junior championship.
+The two worst-ranked teams from the group stage take part in a playoff, with the losing team being relegated to the Cork Junior A Football Championship into their respective divisional championship.

 Teams

-2023 Teams
+2026 Teams

+The 12 teams competing in the 2026 Cork Premier Junior Football Championship are:

+Sponsorship

+In keeping with all championships in the Cork football system, Bon Secours Hospital became the title sponsor of the Cork Premier Junior Championship in 2023.
+McCarthy Insurance Group became the new title sponsor in December 2023.

+Qualification for subsequent competitions

+The Cork Premier Junior Football Championship winners qualify for the subsequent Munster Junior Club Football Championship.

+Trophy and medals

+The Donal Hurley Cup is the current prize for winning the championship.
+It was donated in November 2022 to honour Donal Hurley who served as a St Finbarr's player, selector and administrator.
+Alan McCarthy of St Finbarr's was the first recipient of the cup when it was presented to him after the 2023 final.

+Traditionally, at Páirc Uí Chaoimh, the victory presentation takes place at a special rostrum in the main grandstand.
+The cup is decorated with ribbons in the colours of the winning team.
+During the game the cup actually has both teams' sets of ribbons attached and the runners-up ribbons are removed before the presentation.
+The winning captain accepts the cup on behalf of his team before giving a short speech.
+Individual members of the winning team then have an opportunity to come to the rostrum to lift the cup, which is held by the winning team until the following year's final.

+In accordance with GAA rules, the County Board awards a set of gold medals to the championship winners.
+The medals depict a stylised version of the Cork GAA crest.